dragosmandu/VideoPlayer/README.md

 # VideoPlayer

-A swift framework to play videos from an external URL.
+A minimal video player written in swift that plays videos from external refs.

 ## License